zzj1111/Openvla-GRAPE/README.md

 varies drastically from the pretraining distribution).
 Otherwise, we recommend that you try parameter-efficient fine-tuning via LoRA, which is described in the
 [Fine-Tuning OpenVLA via LoRA](#fine-tuning-openvla-via-lora) section.

-For full fine-tuning, you will need to download a different version of the OpenVLA model that is compatible with the Prismatic VLMs codebase, which we built on top of to develop the OpenVLA model.
-You can download this checkpoint using the commands below:
+For full fine-tuning, you will need to download [a different version of the OpenVLA model checkpoint](https://huggingface.co/openvla/openvla-7b-prismatic) that is compatible with the Prismatic VLMs codebase, which we built on top of to develop the OpenVLA model.
+You can download this Prismatic-compatible OpenVLA checkpoint using the commands below:

 ```bash
 # Change directory to your base model checkpoints folder